Hardchat/Multivac-Unstaking/README.md

 <img src="https://e.mtv.ac/logo_color.png">

 # Multivac Unstaking Tool
 A script to track the total amount of Multivac tokens being unstaked from the pool.

+## Details
-Firstly, it pulls all active staking addresses from the explorer api, then proceeds to check each address for the value in "withdrawPending" and outputs progress.
+Firstly, it pulls all active staking addresses from the explorer api, then proceeds to check each address for the value in `withdrawPending` and outputs progress.
 After each address has been checked we save the data into the directory `mtv_logs` with each file being time-stamped and output it in a more human readable format.

 # Linux Requirements
 ```